DimaOanaTeodora/Snake-game/README.md

  - HIGH: 5 points/level
 ```

 The movement speed of the snake increases once at 4 levels.
-In case of a new high score beeing reached, the playername and the score are written into the EEPROM memory of Arduino.
+In case of a new high score beeing reached, the player name and the score are written into the EEPROM memory of Arduino.